joelnitta/spatial-phy-workshop/tutorials/occ_phy.md

 ### Downloading a complete dataset

 To download a complete dataset, use `occ_download()`.
-This requires you provide login credentials (but if you set them up using the `.Renviron` file, you won’t have to type them in).
+This requires you provide login credentials, but since we already set them up using the `.Renviron` file, you won’t have to type them in.

 I assume that you are working in a project folder than includes a subdirectory called “data_raw”.
 If not, set this up now.